OpenNeuroDatasets-JSONLD/ds006260/README.txt

 ### Missing data
 The file "2.
 EEG Data Descriptor.xlsx" describes the data availability for EEG recordings.
 Some cells are highlighted to indicate some situations:
 Yellow cells mean that the quality of the EEG signals is inconsistent.
 However, EEG files were included for EEG preprocessing purposes.
 Additionally, EEG events for these files were not exported.
-Red cells imply that data is not available due to technical problems when running the experiment and saving the data.
+Red cells imply that data is not available due to technical problems during the experiment's run and saving.

 ### Notes
-EEG signals were filtered online with a bandpass filter from 0.1-100 Hz.
+EEG signals were filtered online with a 0.1-100 Hz bandpass filter.
 The electrode O2 showed technical issues during the EEG experiment.
-The authors suggest interpolation of this electrode
+The authors suggest the interpolation of this electrode